leopardracer/roll_up/README.md

 In order to reach the tps described above three approaches exist.

 1. Improve the cpp code similar to https://github.com/HarryR/ethsnarks/issues/3 and run it on enterprise hardware.
-2. Implmenting the full distributed system described by Wu et al.
+2. Implementing the full distributed system described by Wu et al.
 3. Specialized hardware to create these proofs.